Director’s Report to the National Advisory Mental Health Council - September 19, 2008

 The Neuroimaging Informatics Tools and Resources Clearinghouse (NITRC)

 This Blueprint initiative can help researchers find and compare neuroimaging resources for fMRI and related structural analyses for potential use in their research.
 NITRC collects and points to standardized information about neuroimaging tools—including popular tools as well as non-traditional or cross-discipline tools, and less well known online tools—making the task of finding and comparing them easier than before.
-The NITRC team searches out relevant research tools to house on their Web siteExternal Link: Please review our disclaimer., and encourages user participation, ratings, and reviews to make NITRC a comprehensive source of information for researchers and developers.
+The NITRC team searches out relevant research tools to house on their Web site, and encourages user participation, ratings, and reviews to make NITRC a comprehensive source of information for researchers and developers.
 An active Program Announcement (PAR) is seeking applications to modify and enhance existing tools in NITRC or that are under consideration for inclusion.
 More information about this funding opportunity is posted online.

 K-12 Neuroscience Education Team